Campbell Law students and Professor Bobbi Jo Boyd participate in the mobile Reentry Project in Siler City, N.C.

 Legal Help for Attorneys

-If you are an attorney and need a student volunteer to assist you with a pro bono project, please contact the Director of Student Life & Pro Bono Opportunities.
+If you are an attorney and need a student volunteer to assist you with a pro bono project, please contact the Assistant Dean of Student Life & Pro Bono Opportunities.

 Evin L. Grant